 Home in Boston, she began taking steps to make that happen.
 She met with leaders of girl-serving organizations, school athletic department staff, coaches, and health center staff asking if they had the resources to help girls become physically active.
 Consistently, the answer was no. Next, she started speaking with friends and colleagues seeking their support to get girls the items and program fees needed.

-As of 2012 Dream Big! has already had a direct, positive effect on more than 2500 girls throught equipment donations, program scholarships, sports clinics and the Dream Big!
-Annual Leadership Conference.
+As of 2016 Dream Big! has already had a direct, positive effect on more than 20,000 girls throught equipment donations, program scholarships, sports clinics and the annual Dream Big!
+Leadership Conferences.

-Dream Big! envisions a day that all girls will have the equipment, program fees and supplies they need to participate in sports and physical activities that contribute to their overall health, fitness and well-being.
+Dream Big! envisions a day that all girls will have the equipment, program fees and supplies they need to participate in sports and physical activities that contribute to their health, education and overall well-being.